ckeditor/ckeditor5/packages/ckeditor5-watchdog/docs/features/watchdog.md

 <info-box>
 	Examples presents the "synchronous way" of the integration with the context watchdog feature, however it's not needed to wait for the promises returned by the `create()`, `add()` and `remove()` methods.
-There might be a need to create and destroy editors dynamically with shared context and that's can be easily achieved as all promises operating on the internal API will be chained.
+There might be a need to create and destroy items dynamically with shared context and that's can be easily achieved as all promises operating on the internal API will be chained.
 </info-box>

 #### Context watchdog API